Research Goals

 Research Scheme

 Computers are arguably the most versatile man-made technology of our time.
-These unversal machines are deeply integrated into our society and their transversal character touches all academic and non-academic disciplines alike.
-Especially the capability of computers to process and analyse visual data (computer vision) and to automatically derive pattern within data (machine learning) enable these machines to facilitate complex intellectual tasks (colloquially referred to artificial intelligence).
+These universal machines are deeply integrated into our society, and their transversal nature impacts all academic and non-academic disciplines alike.
+In particular, the ability of computers to process and analyze visual data (computer vision) and to automatically identify patterns within data (machine learning) enables them to perform complex intellectual tasks (colloquially referred to as artificial intelligence).

-Despite the recent successes of computer vision (CV) and machine learning (ML), the application of these systems to real-world problems is however still challenging.
-In our group we explore these challenges by investigating the theoretical limitations of modern CV and ML algorithms in order to derive abstract and generalisable solutions.
-Ideally, these solutions feed back into interdisciplinary applications in order to improve automatised and high-throughput data analyses while enabling the transfer of these technologies into the industry and the society.
+Despite the recent successes of computer vision (CV) and machine learning (ML), applying these systems to real-world problems remains a significant challenge.
+In our group, we address these challenges by investigating the theoretical limitations of modern CV and ML algorithms to derive abstract and generalizable solutions.
+Ideally, these solutions contribute to interdisciplinary applications, improving automated and high-throughput data analyses while facilitating the transfer of these technologies to industry and society.

-Besides the algorithmic focus of our group we are also interested in state-of-the-art hardware systems such as innovative imaging sensors and 3D printing developments.
-In fact, only if the entire pipeline from data acquisition over processing to the data output / actuation is considered jointly, we will be able to pave the way for comprehensive data driven and sustainable technologies.
-Due to this systematic approach we refer to our research as Computer Vision & Machine Learning Systems (CVMLS).
+In addition to the algorithmic focus of our group, we are also interested in state-of-the-art hardware systems (S), such as innovative imaging sensors and advancements in 3D printing.
+Indeed, only by considering the entire pipeline—from data acquisition and processing to data output and actuation—can we pave the way for comprehensive, data-driven, and sustainable technologies.
+This systematic approach defines our research as Computer Vision & Machine Learning Systems (CVMLS).

 © CVMLS